-4.1 All matters not reserved to the Assembly, to the Cabinet, or to a Committee for decision are delegated to the appropriate Chief Officer subject to the General Conditions and Limitations below and the Contract and Financial Rules.
+4.1 Except for matters reserved to the Assembly, to the Cabinet or to a Committee for decision, all other matters are delegated to the appropriate Chief Officer subject to the General Conditions and Limitations below and the Contract and Financial Rules.
 Each Chief Officer, in making decisions under this scheme, is required to do so within the internal scheme of management for their own directorate / service area.
 This will include appropriate monitoring arrangements and dissemination of information both internally and externally to the Council.